Honda CBR250R 0-60 mph in 7.10 seconds

 It is not all bad for the Honda CBR250R despite it not being a performance-orientated engine.

 As the Honda CBR250R can still accelerate from 0-60 mph in 7.10 seconds.
-If in isolation objectively that is quick though it requires 3rd gear and two gear changes to hit 60 mph.
+If in isolation, this is objectively quick, though it requires 3rd gear and two gear changes to hit 60 mph.

 Speed in gears at 5000 rpm